-You can review the password policy assigned to an account by reading the pwdPolicySubentry attribute on the entry.
+You can review the password policy assigned to an account by reading the pwdPolicySubentry attribute on the entry as shown in the examples that follow.

 Assign a Password Policy to a User

 1. Make sure the password administrator has access to manage password policies: